-Your ex moved out, but that was only the beginning.
-Now you have to figure out who will get custody of your children.
-If you and your ex can't agree on a custody arrangement, you may have to go to court to figure it out.
+Your ex has moved out.
+But that was only the beginning.
+Now you must figure out who will get custody of your children.
+If you and your ex can't agree on a custody arrangement, you may have to figure it out in court.
 But which court handles your custody case?
-And what happens to you case if your ex didn't just move out, but moved to another state?
+And what happens to your case if your ex didn't just move out, but moved to another state?

 Here's a quick introduction to the jurisdiction of custody and visitation cases.

 Jurisdiction is an essential aspect of child custody and visitation cases.
 Jurisdiction refers to the court's authority to decide on the child's care and custody.
 In determining jurisdiction, courts consider several factors.
 They might look at the child's connection to a particular state, their personal relationships, and where their parents live or have a physical presence.
 The court may also consider if the forum is inconvenient for a party and if it is an unjust filing or emergency filing.

 In addition to these factors, the court will also consider the subject matter of the case.
 They might look at the spousal relationship between the parents and the best interests of the child.
 Ultimately, the court must have jurisdiction to make orders regarding custody and visitation.

 Jurisdiction of Custody and Visitation: Parties Residing in the Same State

 State custody laws will govern the custody and visitation determinations when all parties reside in the same state.
 When a divorce is pending, a court hearing is the appropriate venue for making custody or visitation decisions during the divorce proceedings.
 Some states require the filing of visitation petitions.

 Family courts normally handle divorce, child support, and child custody cases.
 Generally, these are organized into state family courts, a division of the local court (district, circuit, superior, etc.).
 Family court proceedings usually follow the same procedures as civil courts.
 Each side can present substantial evidence.
 However, family court cases are almost always decided by a judge rather than a jury.